lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 ###### 12

-Divine insight has come through the prophets.
-Do you have at least one Levite seeking direction to receive this direction?
+If you have at least one Levite praying, your tribe receives divine direction.

 ##### Update Your Tribe Card!

-Your faith meter should be updated if there was spiritual hunger (you rolled a 7).
+Your faith meter should be updated if there was spiritual hunger.

 ### 3. Move Soldiers